A Toasted Crumb

 • Zest the oranges and set the zest aside.

-• Quick marinate the shrimp in the fresh squeezed juice from one of the oranges, 1 tbsp of avocado oil, the chili powder, garlic powder, half of the salt, and half of the pepper.
+• Quick marinate the shrimp in the fresh squeezed juice from one of the oranges, 1 tablespoon of avocado oil, the chili powder, garlic powder, half of the salt, and half of the pepper.
 You can just let the shrimp sit in this marinade for about 5 minutes while you gather the rest of your ingredients and prepare the dressing.

 • Place a pan on the stove over medium high heat in preparation for searing the shrimp.

-• To prepare the dressing, combine the orange juice from the remaining orange, the zest, Dijon mustard, 1 tbsp of the Hot Honey, the remaining salt, and a crack of black pepper.
+• To prepare the dressing, combine the orange juice from the remaining orange, the zest, Dijon mustard, 1 tablespoon of the Hot Honey, the remaining salt, and a crack of black pepper.
 Start the hand blender and slowly drizzle in the remaining quarter cup of avocado oil.
 Blend until fully emulsified.
 (Alternatively, you can hand whisk this dressing and drizzle in the oil.
 It will come out a little less creamy, but still a gorgeous silky, shiny dressing!)

 • ,Cook the shrimp in the hot pan for 3 minutes on one side, then 2 - 2.5 minutes on the other side.
 My timing recommendations are based off of using large, raw red Argentinian shrimp.

-• Pour in the remaining 2 tbsp of hot honey and move the pan around just enough to coat all of the shrimp.
+• Pour in the remaining 2 tablespoon of hot honey and move the pan around just enough to coat all of the shrimp.
 Remove the shrimp from the pan and set aside, pouring any remaining honey directly over the shrimp.

 • Toss the corn into the hot pan and char it slightly.
 This should only take a couple of minutes.